Advertisement

 Did you know?

-In 1884, when this person was merely 1 year old, on May 1st, the Federation of Organized Trades and Labor Unions - a US association - first resolved that "eight hours shall constitute a legal day's labour from and after May 1, 1886, and that we recommend to labour organisations throughout this jurisdiction that they so direct their laws as to conform to this resolution by the time named."
+In 1884, at the age of only 1 year old, Irelius was alive when on May 1st, the Federation of Organized Trades and Labor Unions - a US association - first resolved that "eight hours shall constitute a legal day's labour from and after May 1, 1886, and that we recommend to labour organisations throughout this jurisdiction that they so direct their laws as to conform to this resolution by the time named."
 Previously, workdays would consist of 10 to 16 hours a day - 6 days a week.
 It would take years before the 8 hour workday became common practice - and longer before it became a law.

 ADVERTISEMENT BY ANCESTRY.COM